cualquiercosa327/modconv/README.md

 Currently modconv can:
 * Generate unstripped vertices with vertex RGBA.
 * Prepare a basic displaylist without any faces.
+* modconv2 is able to generate basic collision for the game *Super Mario 64*.

 # Running